globocom/secDevLabs/owasp-top10-2017-apps/a5/tictactoe/README.md

-Now, when the user `fry123` tries to see his statistics by web interface, he will see the modified data:
+Now, when the user `fry123` tries to see his/her statistics by web interface, he/she will see the modified data: